 We did actually have to hike up quite the dune to get to the other side and to another boardwalk system, below.
 It was actually quite strenuous, despite my husband's shenanigans!
 Fortunately it was only a short distance.

-We joined the boardwalk to cross a bridge across the Rio Âncora and found ourselves on the seacost promenade of Âncora.
+We joined the boardwalk to cross a bridge across the Rio Âncora and found ourselves on the seacoast promenade of Vila Praia de Âncora.
 It is about 2 kilometers from the Forte do Cão to this promenade on the other side of the bridge.

 Strolling along the promenade, the road winds around the large fort called the Forte da Lagarteira and joins the Avenida Campo do Castelo.

-It is a nice easy kilometer-and-a-quarter along this coastal bike path in Âncora...
+It is a nice easy kilometer-and-a-quarter along this coastal bike path in Vila Praia de Âncora...

 ...until the Avenida bends right, but we stay left on the road along the coast.

-In a short distance, we passed this lovely little chapel, the Capela Santo Isidoro.
+In a short distance, and just after a large seafood distributor, we passed this lovely little chapel, the Capela Santo Isidoro.

 If you haven't yet had enough beach walking on day eighteen of your Portuguese Camino, you could create yet another personal Senda Litoral, by turning left, towards the sea, just before this cross, to join a dirt road that follows the coast more closely, and eventually meets up with the Coastal Route in the town of Moledo, a mere kilometer or so away.

 And around the corner, Spain is visible ahead, at a prominent landmark, the Monte de Santa Trega (Mount Tecla), seen in the photo below.